k9w/instructions/git.md

 To fix it on OpenBSD, one option is to set core.pager to pass the correct flags to less(1).

-To find the correct flags to pass to less on OpenBSD, compare is manpage with less on FreeBSD.
+To find the correct flags to pass to less on OpenBSD, compare its manpage with less on FreeBSD.

 Or set core.pager to cat(1) instead of less(1):